Ezzmo/QACFinalProject/README.md

 <a name="Introduction"></a>
 ## Introduction
 ### Project Brief
-The general outline of this project was to use all of the concepts from previous training modules to plan, design and implement a solution for automating the deployments and development workflows of the projects that are linked below:
+The general outline of this project was to use all of the concepts from previous training modules to plan, design and implement a solution for automating the deployments and development workflows for the projects that are linked below:

  https://github.com/spring-petclinic/spring-petclinic-angular

  https://github.com/spring-petclinic/spring-petclinic-rest

+As a group of 4 individuals we would have to either use the tools we had been taught during our training such as **Terraform, Kubernetes, Ansible** or utilise other tools that woudld work in a similar fashion to these justifying why they would be the most preferable for deployemt.

 <a name="planning"></a>
 ## Planning